kkuivi/compiler/README.md

 # compiler

+## Overview
-A part of a final project for a class, I created a simple compiler for a custom mini language implemented with Java.
+A part of a final project for a class, I created a simple compiler for a custom mini language implemented in Java.

 ## Components of the Compiler
 Components of the compiler that were implemented are: